Coffy: Canceled sequel

-Due to sequels performing poorly at the box-office at the time, the sequel to Coffy (which had the title Burn Coffy Burn) was scrapped and replaced with Foxy Brown.
+Due to sequels performing poorly at the box-office at the time, the plans for Burn Coffy Burn were scrapped and replaced with Foxy Brown.

 Home media

-In 2003 Coffy was released on DVD, and rereleased on DVD on December 6, 2005, as part of the Vibe Fox In A Box collection.
+In 2003 Coffy was released on DVD, and re-released on DVD on December 6, 2005, as part of the Vibe Fox In A Box collection.
 Both DVD editions contained an audio commentary by director Jack Hill.

 In 2010 it was digitized in High Definition (1080i) and broadcast on MGM HD.
 In June 2015, a bare-bones Blu-ray with no extras was issued from Olive Films in the United States (Region 1/A only).

 In April 2015, an extras-filled Blu-ray was issued from Arrow Video in the UK (Region 2/B only).
 Arrow's edition contained new interviews with Pam Grier and Jack Hill, "Blaxploitation!", a video essay by author Mikel J. Koven on the history and development of the genre, a booklet featuring new writing on the film by critic Cullen Gallagher, and a profile of Pam Grier by Yvonne D. Sims, author of Women in Blaxploitation, illustrated with archive stills and posters.